What We're Reading - Winter 2020 Reading List

 Filled with stories upon stories of impactful and historical women, this book highlights numerous role models and their life’s achievements as an inspirational outlook for younger generations.
 With Hilary and her daughter Chelsea, narrating the tales, these women offer a glimpse into the past while actively stoking the fire on the female ambition for years to come.

-Book recommended by Kate Peterson, Retirement Service Officer
+Book recommended by Kate Peterson, Retirement Services Officer

 Incarnations of Immortality, by Piers Anthony